Menu icon

 SMARTER PERSPECTIVES: Transportation

 A huge swath of the American population could still experience something they have never encountered in their lives.
 For the first time in almost 30 years, the International Longshoremen’s Association (ILA) went on strike earlier this month.
 The action resulted in some 45,000 dock workers not reporting to work across 36 ports located primarily along the U.S. eastern seaboard and Gulf Coast.
-After the Biden Administration intervened in the wake of Hurricane Helene’s devastating impact across the Southeastern U.S., a tentative agreement on wages was reached and the ILA Master Contract was extended until January 15, 2025.
+In the wake of Hurricane Helene’s devastating impact across the Southeastern U.S., a tentative agreement on wages was reached and the ILA Master Contract was extended until January 15, 2025.

 The decision to strike, itself, stemmed from a years-long, somewhat standoffish history of unproductive negotiations between the ILA and the United States Maritime Alliance (USMX).
 The ILA typically attempts to begin negotiations two years out from the expiration of current agreements and claims that there has been little to no back and forth between the two groups in order to avoid a stoppage of regular operations.
 An October 1 statement issued by the ILA expressed it this way, “Let’s be clear: the ILA has been fully prepared to negotiate a fair contract since two years before its expiration.
 USMX’s claim that they are ready to bargain rings hollow when they waited until the eve of a potential strike to present this offer.
 The last offer from USMX was back in February 2023, and the ILA has been listening to our members’ concerns ever since.”